 (mostly a private island)

 Rang Yai Island is a beautiful private island located about five kilometres east of Laem Hin Pier.
 If you want to experience a Robinson Crusoe lifestyle, Rang Yai is a great place to spend the day (they used to have bungalows for rent, but these don’t exist anymore).
-You can spend some time swimming, eating and even visit a pearl farm.
+You can spend time swimming, eating and even visiting a pearl farm.
 It costs around 2,000 baht (round trip) to reach Rang Yai by longtail boat from Laem Hin pier.

 7. Koh Khai

 (1,000 baht – 20 mn speedboat – Half day)

-Three tiny but extremely popular islands just 15 minutes away from Phuket east coast.
+The Koh Khai are three tiny but trendy islands just 15 minutes from Phuket’s east coast.
 People go there to soak in the sun and play in the clear water for a few hours.
-Just remember that feeding the many hungry fish is illegal!
-Read more
+Just remember that feeding the many hungry fish is illegal and could get you in trouble!